 We stayed at Tropical Trails RV Resort while in the area.
 Would have enjoyed staying longer as they have a lot of activities and snowbirds to visit with.
 As a side note, it was windy during our stay, which seems to be the norm during this time of year.
 The annual average wind speed is 16mph.
 For more information on the sites to see and do in Brownsville, see Visit Brownsville Texas.
 Also See:

-Next up, we visit the birthplace of the nation known as Texas.
+Gulf Coast by SpaceX Next up, we visit the birthplace of the nation known as Texas.

 Comments